juanluispaz/immutable-binder/README.md

 # TypeScript binder modes

-In TypeScript there are four different modes as you can represent an object in a binder, this modes are made fron the combinations of:
+In TypeScript there are four different modes as you can represent an object in a binder, this modes are made from the combinations of:

 - Include functions in the binder
 - All optional properties are treated as required; that means, any property like `propertyName?: propertyType` are treated as `propertyName: propertyValue | undefined`.
 Use this mode allows you don't be worried about the undefined properties in the binder when you use the syntax `binderOfAnObject.propertyName` because the property always will exists. **Note**: This mode requires you use an initializer function when you create the binder, this function must ensure all posible properties in the object exists (even with undefined value).